featurist/httpism/readme.md

 * `redirect`: default `true`, follow redirects for 300, 301, 302, 303 and 307 status codes with `Location` response headers.
 Set to `false` to simply return the redirect response.
 * `headers`: default `undefined`, can be set to an object that is merged with middleware headers.
 * `basicAuth`: use Basic Authentication, pass an object `{ username: 'bob', password: "bob's secret" }`.
 * `querystring`: default `undefined`, can be set to an object containing fields that are URL-encoded and merged with the querystring already on the URL, if any.
+This is parsed and stringified using `options.qs.parse` and `options.qs.stringify` if provided, or using a very lite internal query string parser.
+* `qs`: optional override for parsing and stringifying querystrings, you can pass node's `querystring` or `qs`.
+Any object that contains the methods `parse` and `stringify` can be used.
+If not provided, httpism will use an internal (and very small) query string parser/stringifier.
 * `form`: when `true`, treats the incoming JSON data as a form and encodes it as `application/x-www-form-urlencoded`.
 * `responseBody`: can be used to force the parsing of the response, ignoring the `Content-Type`, it can be a string of one of the following:
     * `'stream'`: always downloads the response as a stream